 “Being as good as he is, he's going to pick up little pieces from everybody on his own.
 He's done a great job.”

 McCutchen, with a little early April Fool's joke, said that Bonds told him Monday that anyone can win an MVP once.

 “I'm kidding.
 He didn't say that,” McCutchen said.
 “No, he just basically gave me a little advice and said you've done it now, you don't need to put any more pressure on yourself.
 Just do what got you the MVP, just continue to go and play.”

 McCutchen on Monday became the first Pirates center fielder to make five consecutive Opening Day starts since Andy Van Slyke, who made seven in a row between 1988-94.

-McCutchen said this Opening Day felt different.
+McCutchen said this Opening Day felt different from past years'.